Updated on March 29th, 2025 by Nathan Parsh

 REITs are favorites among dividend investors because they pay out the vast majority of their earnings to shareholders via dividends, which generally leads to high yields.

-Realty Income’s 5% current yield is not the highest in the REIT universe, but still pretty attractive, especially when we consider the extremely consistent dividend growth.
+Realty Income’s 5.7% current yield is not the highest in the REIT universe, but it is still pretty attractive, especially considering the extremely consistent dividend growth.

-For income investors looking for a yield that is more than twice as high as the yield of the broader market and for dividend safety that is not a concern, Realty Income fits the bill.
-Realty Income is not growing overly fast, but growth has been very consistent.
+For income investors looking for a yield more than twice as high as the yield of the broader market and dividend safety that is not a concern, Realty Income fits the bill.
+Realty Income is not growing fast, but growth has been consistent.

 The combination of a solid dividend yield and expected future dividend increases is attractive.